when-of-python/catalogue/blog/content/type_hinting_get_the_hint.md

 ```
 is probably the right balance.
 To some extent it is a matter of personal taste.

+David Beazley in his 2022 book "Python Distilled" takes a relaxed and pragmatic approach: "If the inputs and outputs of a function aren't clear from their names, they might be annotated with types" (p.23)

 I hope people aren’t deterred from using basic type hinting to increase readability by the detail required to fully implement type hinting.

 2) To Enable Static Checking